The name of the pigment comes from the chemicals that form this colour - Yttrium, Indium and Manganese.

 I've been curiously watching for it to be made into a paint.
 I saw an acrylic limited edition made by Matisse, and an oil version made by Gamblin but these were described as very opaque paints.
 Here it is in watercolour.
 The granulation really makes it something special.

-The pigment costs about 6 times more than cobalt or cerulean pigments due to the cost of the rare earth element Indium.
-It is not necessarily likely to be made as a watercolour any time soon, but it is not impossible if there is enough interest.
+The pigment originally cost about 6 times more than cobalt or cerulean pigments due to the cost of the rare earth element Indium.
+It was not necessarily likely to be made as a watercolour...